anuragsaraf1912/neetcode150/README.md

 1. Track my progress while solving the **Neetcode 150** problems.
 2. Build a deeper understanding of **Data Structures** and **Algorithms** through practice.
 3. Prepare effectively for technical interviews.
-4. Share my solutions and approaches with the developer community for collaboration and learning.
+4. Share my solutions and approaches with everyone for collaboration and learning.

 ---